VAD37/the-dark-forest/docs/references/client design.md

 - [[unit-archetype]] have background, image, unique name set by player.
 - Can create [[commander]] with unique name and image asset through IPFS if possible.
 - Player can edit their info, description, image, anthem, etc of their civ.
+- Show timer of attack and defense or army movement.